XeniaGabriela/Normalization/README.md

 ## Abstract

-Algorithms to compute the integral closure of a reduced Noetherian ring in its total ring of fractions.
+Normalization of a reduced Noetherian ring means to compute its integral closure in its total ring of fractions.
 Implementations in the Computer Algebra Language Singular.
+Research for the Leibniz University Hanover in the context of the SPP-1489, Algorithmic and experimental methods in algebra, geometry, and number theory.